Dennis was born May 4, 1944, in Bronx, New York, to the late Richard Lester and Bertha Smith Chapman. He was the middle child of three.

 Dennis is survived by: his dear wife, Gloria; his four children, Karen Elisha Melvin, of Milwaukee, Wisconsin, Dennis (Eshawn) Randall Chapman, Jr., of Jamaica, New York, Mark Robert (Rosanne) Chapman, of Huntersville, North Carolina, and Sherri Denise (Orlando Jr.) Cruz, of North Chesterfield, Virginia; two brothers, Lester (Patricia) Chapman of Salisbury, North Carolina, and Michael Robert (Cecilia) Chapman of Brooklyn, New York; sisters-in-law, Verna Allen, Kernersville, NC, Christine White, Hampton, SC, Sandra Miley, Kernersville, NC, Alfredo Miley, Kernersville, NC, Jessie Miley, Brooklyn, NY, Maretta Miley-Benton, Kernersville, NC; twenty grandchildren, fifteen great-grandchildren; and a host of relatives, friends, and the worldwide brotherhood of Jehovah’s people.

-To plant a tree in memory of Dennis Randall Chapman Sr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Dennis Randall Chapman Sr., please visit our floral store.